Find & Compare

 They provide a radical new alternative to traditional customer support models that offer massive benefits in terms of time and money spent.

-Chatbots are not truly intelligent, because they can’t learn things or make their own decisions.
+Chatbots are not considered artificial intelligence in a true sense, because they can’t learn things or make their own decisions.

 They typically work by picking up on keywords in the user’s messages, then matching that against a string of pre-written text in their database.

 For example, if you send a message with the phrase ‘opening times’ somewhere in it, the chatbot is likely to send back a response with the company’s opening times, but it’s not thinking about what it’s doing.